Goengallayinvoltron/trust-froming-operations/README.md

 # trust-forming-operations
 a detailed description of the keys elements of trust forming, operating and regulation in all trust solutions
 # trust-forming-operations
-a detailed description of the keys elements of trust forming, operating and regulation in all trust solutions Sure!
-Here is a curated list of awesome test automation frameworks, tools, libraries, and software that can be used for different trust account formations and operations, including Cestui Que Vie trust options:
+a detailed description of the keys elements of trust forming, operating and regulation in all trust solutions is a curated list of awesome test automation frameworks, tools, libraries, and software that can be used for different trust account formations and operations, including Cestui Que Vie trust options:

 ### Test Automation Frameworks
 1. **Selenium**